Opened: 10 Apr 1982

 The basic idea of the ride is a continuous train that rolls around an undulating, circular track while music blasts from speakers on the ride.

 As part of an expansion of Lagoon’s South Midway in 1982, Musik Express was added at the west end of the new area with Space Scrambler, Flying Aces and Paratrooper.
 At the time, Musik Express was positioned at an angle, facing northeast.
+It wouldn’t be turned to face north until some time after 1987.

 When Colossus opened the following year, the Flying Aces ride was temporarily removed to make way for a new food court.
 Space Scrambler moved to the North Midway before Centennial Screamer took its place next to Musik Express in 1987.
-It could’ve been at that point when Musik Express was turned to face north as it does today.

 Lagoon’s Musik Express has undergone many small changes over the years and now looks very different than it did when it opened.